coderbri/Python-Notebook/Intermediate_Python/D22-Pong_Game/README.md

 screen.onkeypress(l_paddle.go_up, "w")
 screen.onkeypress(l_paddle.go_down, "s")
 '''
-there's a bug with Turtle in which the "W" and "S" keys, moving a little bit at a time, responds slower than the UP and DOWN arrow keys, which moves significantly faster.
-To improve responsiveness, change `onKey()` to `onKeyPress()` which functions with the same parameters
+Fix for paddle responsiveness:
+The "W" and "S" keys moved the paddle in smaller increments compared to the arrow keys.
+Using `onkeypress()` instead of `onkey()` ensures immediate response for both players.
 '''

 while game_is_on:
     # * 8.
 Adjusting Ball Speed
-    time.sleep(ball.move_speed)         # ?
+    time.sleep(ball.move_speed)  # Uses dynamic speed instead of a fixed delay.

     # * 7-8.
 Detect When Ball Goes out of Bounds and Score Keeping
+    '''
+    If a paddle fails to return the ball, the opponent gains a point.
+    The ball resets to the center and moves toward the scoring player.
+    '''
     if ball.xcor() > 380:  # ?
 Right paddle missed
         ball.reset_position()
         scoreboard.increment_l_points()